marcomarino123/magnopy/docs/source/user-guide/methods/cs-choice.rst

 where :math:`\vec{d}` is a vector between cite :math:`a` and :math:`b`.

-Ground state, corresponding to those matrices, can be describe by the single-:math:`\vec{Q}` spin spiral with the global rotation axis :math:`\vec{v}` and a set of spin directions in one unit cell
+We assume that ground state, corresponding to those matrices, can be describe by the single-:math:`\vec{Q}` spin spiral with the global rotation axis :math:`\vec{v}` and a set of spin directions in one unit cell